Women Lead Climate Finance Justice in Tanzania: From Barriers to Transformative Action

 At the community level, WATED supported livelihood initiatives like the Sunflower Project in Migori, briquette production for clean cooking in Mfuru and Ifakara, and ecosystem restoration in Pangani.
 These projects showcased women-led solutions that need direct and flexible funding.

-To strengthen accountability and center women’s perspectives remained central, WATED introduced Gender Monitors within its climate finance advocacy.
+To strengthen accountability and keep women's perspectives central, WATED introduced Gender Monitors within its climate finance advocacy.
 These grassroots women leaders were trained to track, document, and analyze how climate resources were allocated and whether gender commitments were being met in practice.
-Over time, the Gender Monitors become integral to the Climate Finance Café process, bringing lived evidence from communities into national dialogues.
-Their presence transformed the Café from a discussion space into a forum grounded in monitoring and accountability—ensuring that commitments translated into tangible benefits for women, youth, and marginalised groups.
-This integration anchored the Climate Justice Movement agenda as a collective effort, reinforcing solidarity among women’s organisations, human rights defenders, and environmental justice actors across Tanzania.
+Over time, the Gender Monitors became integral to the Climate Financing Café process, bringing lived evidence from communities into national dialogues.
+Their presence transformed the Café from a discussion space into a forum grounded in monitoring and accountability, ensuring that commitments translated into tangible benefits for women, youth, and marginalized groups.
+This integration anchored the Climate Justice Movement agenda as a collective effort, reinforcing solidarity among women's organizations, human rights defenders, and environmental justice actors across Tanzania.

-The Climate Finance Café became a flagship initiative of WATED’s advocacy.
-The Café localized global frameworks like the Lima Work Programme on Gender, creating a unique national space where government officials, parliamentarians, women’s rights organisations, and grassroots leaders could examine barriers to climate finance.
+The Climate Financing Café became a flagship initiative of WATED’s advocacy.
+The Café localized global frameworks like the Lima Work Programme on Gender, creating a unique national space where government officials, parliamentarians, women’s rights organizations, and grassroots leaders could examine barriers to climate finance.
 Through this dialogue, WATED ensured grassroots perspectives shaped national debates on gender-responsive climate finance.

 GAGGA’s role was pivotal.
 Flexible grants enabled WATED to combine advocacy with practice, convene women human rights and environmental defenders, and bring local voices into regional and global spaces.
 Through accompaniment, strategy exchanges, and resources, GAGGA helped WATED link grassroots realities with national and global debates on climate finance justice.